 - Must pass a written exam on hunting law and regulation, species identification, and firearms safety.
 They must also pass a test of shooting accuracy every year at an approved firing range. - Purchase an annual Hunter's Fee Card from the central government.
-This is separate from any fees paid to the owner of hunting rights. - Provide specified animal parts (typically one side of the lower jaw) for verification of harvest levels, population monitoring, and research purposes. - Hunters also pay tag fees for each moose or red deer harvested to the kommune
+This is separate from any fees paid to the owner of hunting rights. - Register data (such as dressed carcass weights) and provide if required specified animal parts (typically one side of the lower jaw) for verification of harvest levels, population monitoring, and research purposes. - Hunters also pay tag fees for each moose or red deer harvested to the kommune